 To understand why, consider what will happen if a network or system crashes but IT team members cannot quickly and effectively communicate with one another.

-If a network or system crashes, responders may go off in opposite directions to resolve the issue, even if several team members are available.
+Even if a large team is present, if a network or system collapses, responders could part to find different solutions.
 This can lead to confusion, due to the fact that IT team members may work individually to mitigate the problem.

 As IT team members work to resolve the issue, they may inadvertently overlap with one another.
 This may eventually limit team members’ ability to resolve the incident, cause the issue to escalate, and lead to substantial downtime that hampers employee productivity.
 Meanwhile, the issue may cause revenue losses, brand reputation damage, and compliance penalties as well.

-Comparatively, if your IT team prioritizes on-call management, team members will have no trouble communicating and collaborating with one another until an incident is resolved.
-Available team members can be instantly notified when an IT issue is identified, and they can manage and correct the problem without delay.
+Your IT team prioritizes on-call management, team members will have no issue interacting and cooperating until an incident is handled.
+When an IT issue is detected, available team members are immediately contacted, so they manage and solve the situation without delay.
 That way, team members can mitigate an incident before it causes severe damage to your enterprise and its stakeholders.

 How your enterprise approaches on-call management can have far-flung effects.
 With an in-depth approach to on-call management, your enterprise puts itself in a great position to minimize the impact of IT incidents now and in the future.